-Looking for a Master degree abroad other than an MBA?
+Looking for a Master’s degree abroad other than an MBA?
 While there are many options like MiM, MFin, MS Business Analytics, etc., Management Information Systems (MIS) is also an excellent option in terms of jobs and ROI.
-According to Forbes, MIS ranks 6th on their list for best Master’s Degrees for jobs, with an early career salary of $64,400.
+According to Forbes, MIS ranks 6th on their list for best Master’s Degrees for jobs, with an early career salary of $75,000.
 They further reported that 100% of MIS graduates had secured employment within six months of their graduation.
-In this post, we will look at what is MIS, Jobs & Salaries after MS MIS, how it stacks against MBA and top universities for MS MIS in USA, Australia, Asia, Europe, and Canada.
+In this post, we will look at what is MIS, Jobs & Salaries after MS MIS, how it stacks against MBA, and the best universities for MS MIS in USA, Australia, Asia, Europe, and Canada.

 Eligibility, Costs, Ideal Candidates, Jobs, Salaries, and Top Universities